ljdursi/computecanadian/discussion-paper/principles.md

 success for a client.

-Modern agile software development addresses this problem by having desired “User stories” – a new task a user would want to perform – drive software development, with a product owner in charge of prioritizing the user stories so that they genuinely reflect the needs of the clients.
+Modern agile software development addresses this problem by having desired "User stories" &mdash; a new task a user would want to perform &mdash; drive software development, with a product owner in charge of prioritizing the user stories so that they genuinely reflect the needs of the clients.
 While this is more meaningful for software development than service